 - The Product Owner

 - The Scrum Master

 Exercise: Understanding customer expectations.
 This exercise is the beginning of an extended exercise involving agile estimating and planning.
 During this first portion of the exercise, we’ll work with a fictional customer who has a very demanding schedule and understand how our assessment of project work plays a significant role in customer satisfaction.

-The Scrum Team Explored
+Part 5: The Scrum Team Explored

 Since the ScrumMaster is looking to protect the productivity of the team, we must investigate team behaviors so we can be prepared for the various behaviors exhibited by teams of different compositions.
 We’ll also take a look at some Scrum Team variants.

 - Patrick Lencioni’s Five Dysfunctions of a Team

 - The Importance of Knowing when Software is “Done”

 - Dispersed Team Consideration

 Although Agile Estimating and Planning is an art unto itself, the concepts behind this method fit very well with the Scrum methodology an agile alternative to traditional estimating and planning.
 We’ll break into project teams that will work through decomposition and estimation of project work, and then plan out the project through delivery.